With resources, capital and compliance on the line, how can you effectively manage risk during ERP deployment?

 1. Your system is not truly validated.

-Manufacturers who work in FDA-regulated industries know that medical pills industry factory and production indoorregulatory compliance is dependent upon successful business process validation – including the functions managed by your ERP system.
+Manufacturers who work in FDA-regulated industries know that regulatory compliance is dependent upon successful business process validation – including the functions managed by your ERP system.
 The process of validating a new ERP system can consume valuable resources and material costs, and expose a company to the risk of FDA audit non-compliance if not correctly executed.
 “Pre-validated” ERP software packages can be an attractive option, but beware that out-of-the-box solutions don’t always deliver on their promise.
 There is no true one-size-fits-all answer, but vendor-supplied validation scripts and best practice templates can help reduce the effort, resources, and risk it takes to meet stringent regulatory requirements.
 To cover your bases, select a software partner who offers not only the tools but also the expertise to advise you as you complete the validation activities required for your company’s unique use case.

 2. Your company isn’t ready for deployment.